preet18/AlgoNotes/Tree/Tree Notes.md

 ## 5. Perfect Binary Tree
 In this tree every node consists of 2 nodes, all the nodes are completely filled and leaf nodes are on the same level.

+## 6. Balanced Binary Tree
+In this tree, the height difference left subtree and right subtree is less than or equal to 1.